 Oxidation State and Chemical Properties

 The elements of group 15 generally exhibit -3, +3 and +5 oxidation states.
-The tendency to exhibit -3 oxidation state decreases as we move down the group due to increase in the size of the atom and the metallic character.
+The tendency to exhibit -3 oxidation state decreases as we move down the group due to an increase in the size of the atom and the metallic character.
 Bismuth hardly forms any compound in oxidation state -3.
-In fact the stability of +5 state also decreases as we move down the group.
-BiF5 is the only well characterized Bi(V) compound.
+In fact, the stability of the +5 state also decreases as we move down the group.
+BiF5 is the only well-characterized Bi(V) compound.

 Nitrogen has only 4 electrons in its outermost shell (one in s orbital and 3 in p) which is available for bonding, hence it exhibits a maximum covalency of 4.
 The heavier elements have a vacant d orbital in the valence shell which is used for bonding.